Crustaceanus/Vencra/README.md

 A core part of Vencra society is their life expectancy and (idk what to call it)...

-Each on lives only 10 years, and their life is rigidly defined into life stages, the first one...
+Each one lives only 10 years, and their life is rigidly defined into life stages, the first one...

 - <insert name here> takes up 6 years of their life, during this they do almost all their growing (although they don't stop until a couple months before they die).
 They also are sent to schools, of which they will participate very very little.
 During these first 6 years, they don't have very many original thoughts, but have an excellent memory, so during this time, they will obsorbe knowledge like a spung, but don't a whole lot without being told besides basic functions for life (typical crab stuff)...
 They make up the civilian class along with the <insert name>